-In this article we’re going to take a closer look at some of the options available to you if you’re travelling to Ireland, France, Holland or even within the UK by ferry.
-By the end you should have a good idea as to which ferry company is likely to be most appropriate for your needs.
+In this blog, we’re going to take a closer look at some of the options available to you if you’re travelling to Ireland, France, Holland or any other port within Europe as well as trips within the UK by ferry.

 (As an important side note, please be aware that policies change regularly, as do prices.
 We have attempted to provide the most accurate information possible at the time of writing, but encourage any potential traveller to double-check all information with their ferry company before booking).